Two New Approaches to Compressed Sensing Exhibiting Both Robust Sparse Recovery and the Grouping Effect: Introduction

 Now we come to the motivation and contributions of the present paper.
 The LASSO formulation is well-suited for compressed sensing (see Theorem \ref{thm:CZ1}), but not so well-suited for sparse regression, because it lacks the grouping effect.
 The EN formulation is well-suited for sparse regression as it exhibits the grouping effect, but it is not known whether it can achieve compressed sensing.

 The first result presented in the paper is that if the EN regularizer of \eqref{eq:102} is used instead of the $\ell_1$-norm in \eqref{eq:105}, then the resulting approach \textit{does not achieve} robust sparse recovery unless $m \geq n/4$, that is, the number of measurements grows linearly with respect to the size of the vector.
 This would not be considered ``compressed'' sensing.
-This led us to formulate another regularizer, namely \be \nmcmu{z} = (1 - \mu) \nmm{z}_1 + \mu \nmeu{z} . \ee We refer to this as the CLOT norm, with CLOT standing for Combined L-One and Two.
+This led us to formulate another regularizer, namely \be \nmcmu{z} = (1 - \mu) \nmm{z}_1 + \mu \nmeu{z} . \ee Note that, while the EN regularizer in \eqref{eq:102} is a convex function, it is not a norm.
+In contrast, $\nmcmu{\cdot}$ is not just convex but is also a norm.
+Also, the EN regularizer in its original form in \eqref{eq:102a} is intended to have \textit{two} adjustable parameters.
+Our intent is that, in compressed sensing applications, the constant $\mu$ in \eqref{eq:111} is a \textit{fixed constant}, and not intended to be varied.
+Therefore, if the $\ell_1$-norm in \eqref{eq:105} is replaced by $\nmcmu{\cdot}$, then there is only one adjustable parameter, namely the Lagrange multiplier associated with the constraint.
+The same remark applies also to GL and SGL, that is, \eqref{eq:109} and \eqref{eq:110} respectively.
+We refer to $\nmcmu{\cdot}$ as the CLOT norm, with CLOT standing for Combined L-One and Two.
 It is shown that the CLOT norm combines the best features of both LASSO and EN, in that \bit \item When the CLOT norm is used as the regularizer in sparse regression, the resulting solution exhibits the grouping effect. \item When the $\ell_1$-norm is replaced by the CLOT norm in \eqref{eq:105}, the resulting solution achieves robust sparse recovery if the matrix $A$ satisfies the RIP. \item Moreover, if $\mu$ in CLOT is set to zero so that CLOT becomes LASSO, the bound on the RIP constant reduces to the ``best possible'' bound in Theorem \ref{thm:CZ1}. \eit

 Clearly the CLOT norm is a special case of the SGL norm with the entire index set $[n]$ being taken as a single group (though the adjective ``sparse'' is no longer appropriate).
 This led us to explore whether the SGL norm achieves either grouping effect or robust sparse recovery.
 We are able to show that SGL does indeed achieve both.